Skip to main content

 For freeze-dried extras, vacuum seal and store at -80 C for up to 2 years in research freezers.

-Cycling GHK-Cu for Optimal Research Outcomes
+Cycling GHK-Cu for Research Continuity

 GHK-Cu with Other Peptides: Synergies